Are you planning to visit Namibia? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Namibia.

 Electricity in Namibia

-In Namibia the power plugs and sockets are of type D and M. The standard voltage is 220 V and the standard frequency is 50 Hz.
+In Namibia the power plug sockets are of type D and M. The standard voltage is 220 V and the frequency is 50 Hz.

 Power plug adapter needed in Namibia?

-In Namibia the power plugs and sockets are of type D and M. Check out the following pictures.
+In Namibia the power plug sockets are of type D and M. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type D and M.